 Editing ticket fields

-You can edit some or all of the details in both custom and system fields.
+You can edit some or all of the details in both custom and standard fields.
 Not all ticket fields can be edited.

 To edit a ticket field